skfcz/OCXReader/README.md

 ### Prerequisites

-In order to build OCXReader you need to have the prerequisites set up:
+To build OCXReader you need to have the prerequisites set up:

 #### Compiler